5 Keys to the Well-Run Homeschool & Scholé

 When we talk about having peace in the homeschool, we’re not referring to the kids.
 After all, if your kids are like mine, they’re full of energy.
 They’re bouncing off the walls, telling silly jokes, and full of life.

 No, a peaceful homeschool is simply knowing that it will all be okay.
 You’re not failing your kids.

 If you are intentional about what you’re studying, focused on your children and their needs, diligent about sitting down to homeschool, and organized enough that it actually happens, let go of your worries about the future.

 Not because the future is irrelevant, but because you know you’re doing your part.
 You are doing the best you can.

 Homeschooling is like sailing a ship.
-If we remain focused, keep our bearings, and guide ourselves by the north star, eventually we will reach harbor.
+If we remain focused, keep our bearings, and guide ourselves by the north star, eventually, we will reach the harbor.

 Remember scholé isn’t about being relaxed about homeschooling.
 It’s an attitude.
 An attitude of being intentional and diligent about homeschooling so we can relax, enjoy the journey, and let the future take care of itself.